ReasonInThinking/colorful-optimistic-theme/README.md

 ## 🚀 Installation

-Until this theme is published on the Marketplace, you can install it manually:
+You can install it manually:

 1. **Download** this repository as a ZIP or clone it.
 2. **Extract** the contents into your VS Code extensions folder: